 Moving on to the fascinating side of things, OTT still means over the top.
 As in excessive or exaggerated.
 As simple as that.
 So, please use OTT platforms while chattering about Netflix, Prime Video, etc and don’t get misled by the headline.

-But, OTT also means a ‘skinny’ television service (judgemental much…) that offered access to live streams of linear speciality channels.
+But, OTT also means a ‘skinny’ television service that offered access to live streams of linear speciality channels.
 (Think back to those days of dancing to the tune of MTV, or that frivolous item you bought after the Home Shopping Network convinced you of its need in your life.
 By the way, what did you buy?)

 But seriously, over the top of what, the television perhaps.

-Would you believe Netflix is 23-years-old?
+Would you believe Netflix started in 1997?

 Founded on August 29, 1997, by Reed Hastings and Marc Randolph in California; Netflix started off as a DVD sales and rental by mail.
 The sales part of the business was abandoned within a year.